clubcapra/capra_web_ui/README.md

 To create a new release, simply use `npm version [major | minor | patch]`.
 This will bump the version and create a git tag.
 You can then push the new commit and github actions will take care of everythin else.
 You can use `git push --follow-tags` to push the tags to github.

 Just make sure to make the github release public once it's done.

+## Usage Guide

+### Reverse mode

+Our markhor robot doesn't have a reverse mode.
+Instead we simply flip the input sent from the UI to the robot.
+To activate this revers mode, you can either press the back button of the gamepad or click the button identified either FORWARD or REVERSE to toggle the front direction.
+When changing the front direction it will also automatically update which camera is focused in the center of the screen.
+Essentially it will toggle between the camera at the bottom left and the one in the center.
+It is therefore recommended to configure those cameras with directly front facing and back facing view angles.

+### Connecting

+To connect to a robot, if you know that the IP is already configured properly, you click on the Disconnected button in the statusbar and it will immediately try to connect.
+Otherwise, go to the config tab, specify an appropriate IP address and press the connect button.

+### Config

+All configurations can be found in the config tab.
+It is separated in multiple sections.

+- General: Contains any general purpose configs
+- Camera: Configurations related to cameras.
+In this page you can add as many camera as you have.
+You can also modify things like the type of camera or the orientation.
+Every camera added here will be available in the dropdown of each feed.
+- Graph: This page is very similar to the camera page, but instead it's to add topics that constantly publish data to be shown in a graph.
+Like for the cameras, each graph added will be available in any feed.
+- Gamepad: Right now this only shows the current mapping of the gamepad.
+Eventually it will be possible to modify the bindings directly.

+### Logging

+Since the UI is built on top of electron, there's a sandbox between the web part of the app and the node part of the app.
+The logs from both parts are configured to log to a file that changes daily.

+Logs are written to the following locations:

+- Linux: `~/.config/capra_web_ui/logs/{DATE}/{process type}.log`
+- Windows: `%USERPROFILE%\AppData\Roaming\capra_web_ui\logs\{DATE}\{process type}.log`